GSTT-CSC/hazen/README.md

     'snr_smoothing_normalised_seFoV250_2meas_slice5mm_tra_repeat_PSN_noDC_2_1': 1866.09,
     'snr_smoothing_normalised_seFoV250_2meas_slice5mm_tra_repeat_PSN_noDC_3_1': 1909.2,
     'snr_subtraction_measured_seFoV250_2meas_slice5mm_tra_repeat_PSN_noDC_2_1': 220.73,
-    'snr_subtraction_normalised_seFoV250_2meas_slice5mm_tra_repeat_PSN_noDC_2_1': 2154.69}
+    'snr_subtraction_normalised_seFoV250_2meas_slice5mm_tra_repeat_PSN_noDC_2_1': 2154.69
+}
 ```

 ### Web Interface

-WIP: we are developing a web interface for hazen. --> link to hazen web-app? or to the website where it will be hosted
+Development of a web interface for hazen is in progress. --> link to hazen web-app? or to the website where it will be hosted

 ---

 ## Contributing as a user

 Please [raise an Issue](https://github.com/GSTT-CSC/hazen/issues) if you have any problems installing or running hazen.
+Or if you have suggestions or requests for new features.

 We have used hazen with MRI data from a handful of different MRI scanners, including multiple different vendors.
 If your MRI data doesn't work with hazen, or the results are unexpected, please submit an Issue and we will investigate.

 ---